Sage Milk Cafe Frother Review: Should You Buy It?

 Value for Money – 3.5/5

-The Breville Milk Cafe is one of the more expensive automatic milk frothers available, so it’s essential to consider its performance and how it stacks up against its cost.
+The Sage Milk Cafe (or Breville milk frother) is one of the more expensive automatic milk frothers available, so it’s essential to consider its performance and how it stacks up against its cost.
 In this case, I think you’re getting what you pay for.
 The Milk Cafe costs more than other frothers because it does more than other frothers.
 So its value will depend on how often you plan to use all the available features.

 If you want a lot of control over the texture and temperature of your milk, this automatic milk frother is worth its price.
 The temperature control dial and the two distinct frothing discs set it above all competition.
 This goes double if you use a variety of dairy and plant-based milks in your coffee drinks, all of which require different frothing conditions.
 If you have a fancy coffee maker or espresso machine, all the must-have espresso accessories, and you’re buying specialty coffee beans, you wouldn’t want to ruin your morning brew with subpar milk froth means too hot, too cold, or the wrong mouthfeel.